$\mathbb{Z}_3$ quantum double in a superconducting wire array: topologically ordered phase from bond dimerization

 where we have used the relations $N_b=3N_p=3N_v/2$, and the -1's on the exponents account for the constraint~(\ref{eq:constraint}).
 This indicates that the ground state is massively degenerate, and that the gauge constraint cannot fully lift this degeneracy.
 We will show in the next section that upon further turning on a weak uniform transverse field $h$, the system can be mapped to a quantum spin-$\frac{1}{2}$ XY model which is in fact gapless.
 Therefore, due to the inverted potential, Hamiltonian~(\ref{eq:clock}) as it is does not support a gapped topological phase.

 Nevertheless, a gapped topological phase emerges with a slight modification of Hamiltonian~(\ref{eq:clock}).
 Instead of a uniform transverse field, we apply a strong transverse field $h_s$ on the vertical bonds forming the hexagonal lattice, and a weak transverse field $h_w$ on all other bonds with $h_s>h_w$ while keeping both $h_s$ and $h_w$ much smaller than $J$.
+(Notice that the WKB calculation yields an exponential suppression in the tunneling amplitudes $h_s$ and $h_w$.
+Thus it is experimentally feasible to have $h_s$ and $h_w$ smaller than $J$~\cite{CG2020arXiv}.)
 This leads to a bond dimerization pattern depicted in Fig.~\ref{fig:dimerization}(a).
 Now the Hamiltonian takes the form

 We start by considering the limit when $h_w=0$.
 In this limit, the system becomes a set of decoupled dimers formed by the strong bonds, since the weak bonds have no dynamics.
 In Fig.~\ref{fig:dimerization}(b), we show the energy levels associated with a single dimer in the limit of infinite $J$.
 In the absence of $h_s$, the ground state of the single dimer is four-fold degenerate in $(A_{s_1}, A_{s_2})$ corresponding to each $A_s=\omega$ or $\overline{\omega}$, which is the source of the massive ground state degeneracy in Eq.~(\ref{eq:gsd1}).
 The excited states correspond to flipping either or both stars to $A_s=1$, which is separated from the ground state subspace by a large energy of order $J$.
 Upon turning on $h_s$, the four degenerate ground states will split, and the unique ground state, in the star variables, is $\frac{1}{2}(|\omega \omega \rangle + |\overline{\omega} \overline{\omega} \rangle)$, whose energy is lowered by $h_s$.
 To show that the massive degeneracy on the full lattice is indeed split, we compute the ground state degeneracy in this case: